Curriculum

 To get a taste of the program, we are sharing 3 of the pre-recorded videos that are included in the curriculum of the Intermediate Program: Insomnia and Sleep Issues, and materia medica classes on Dandelion and Burdock.
 Scroll down to watch!

-The curriculum is divided up into 10 course modules:
+The curriculum is divided into 10 course modules:

-Therapeutics classes will cover a holistic understanding of a wide range of acute and chronic health concerns with principles for herbal support.
+Therapeutics classes will cover a holistic understanding of a wide range of acute and chronic health concerns with principles for herbal support for a variety of issues.
 The lectures will be primarily delivered online with in person class time devoted to questions, review and case study activities.
 The goal is for students to learn how to integrate information from the program and apply it towards real life health situations they may encounter.
-Click here for a complete list of therapeutics topics we will cover.

 Understanding energetics, both in plants and in people, is one of the keys to learning to use herbs more effectively.
-Using an energetic lens, students will learn how to customize formulation for each individual.
-Through our senses and observation, we will explore how patterns and elements found in nature help us to explain what might be going on in our bodies, and what qualities to look for in plants to help bring us towards more balance.
-These in person classes will focus on the four universal qualities (hot/cold/damp/dry), the four elements (earth/air/fire/water), the Ayurvedic doshas, and the western tissue states.
+Through this lens, students will learn how to make energetic assessments of imbalances and choose appropriate herbs for each individual.
+These in person classes will focus on the four universal qualities (hot/cold/damp/dry), the tissue states, the four elements (earth/air/fire/water), and the Ayurvedic doshas

 Time: 12 hours live